 The Android app allows you to adjust a number of settings.
-You can access these from the Settings entry in the Navigation Menu.
+You can access these from the Settings entry using the gear icon in the Navigation Menu.

 Note: Not all individual settings will be available on all devices.
 Settings may be hidden on devices or platforms when they are not applicable, or my not be shown depending on subscription status.

 If you have an existing Plex account you can enter your username/email and password for the account, then tap Sign In to sign the device into your account.

 If you are signed in with a Plex account that does not have a Plex Pass subscription you can choose to sign up for a Plex Pass through the app store here.